 Old Man: "Back in my day, we didn't have your fancy online multiplayer thingamawhatsits, we all had to huddle around the same computer.
 We had "Dis or Dats" everyone could play back then.
 We called 'em "Three-Ways", and by gum, we were grateful!

-Wendithap'n: My partner Schmitty runs this one around.
+- Wendithap'n: My partner Schmitty runs this one.
 So, he'll place the "primary" event on the top of your screen and then lists a bunch of other events, let's call them "secondaries".
-While he does that, you've got to decide whether a "secondary" happened before or after the "primary" occured.
+While he does that, you've got to decide whether a "secondary" happened before or after the "primary" occurred.
 Or whether we're such big fat liars that we've listed an event that never happened at all!
 Sometimes, you might need an order sequence to get through this one, so pay attention.

-Coinkydink (otherwise known as Roadkill): Find the clue that links two given clues together... and then for a bonus, find out what all the correct answers have in common, let's just say that paying attention might be an advantage.
+- Coinkydink (otherwise known as Roadkill): Find the clue that links two given clues together... and then for a bonus, find out what all the correct answers have in common.
+Let's just say that paying attention might be a good idea.

 You buzz in